ryzy/what-conference-next/README.md

      database names etc...
 4. Stage/commit your changes (so you can spot any changes the import might do)
+5. Re-create `secret.json` if needed (you know/kept the content
+   somewhere safe, right?)
-5. `stitch:import:prod` to import your prepared changes to PROD.
+6. `stitch:import:prod` to import your prepared changes to PROD.
-6. `stitch:import:dev` - just to check that you really have all changes kept in sync.
+7. `stitch:import:dev` - just to check that you really have all changes kept in sync.

 If you need to go the other way around, you have respective